wrbs/snmidi/README.md

 Feel free to reconnect.

-(Well actually you get back `ansi` and `details` fields too, but that feels like more of a rust implementation detail/not part of the 'protocol': feel free to just ignore them and make them optional in any client libraries if you do)
+(Well actually you get back `ansi` and `context` fields too, but that feels like more of a rust implementation detail/not part of the 'protocol': feel free to just ignore them and make them optional in any client libraries if you do)

 ### Shutdown

-To gracefully shutdown, send one of the final shutdown messages.
-The server will close the tcp session/udp socket/midi connection.

-    > { "shutdown_stop_all": false }
-    > { "shutdown_stop_all": true }

-`stop_all` will send a midi note off to everything if true (like happens on errors).
+At any point you can close the stream to shutdown.
+By default if the connection is established it will send a 'all notes off' midi message to every channel (CC 123).

+To shutdown without stopping send `{"command": "shutdown_without_stop"}` as the message.
+That's the only command currently; if you want the stop just close the stream.

 ### udp header